Superbloom Fund Grantees

 Guided by the values of ambition, collaboration, confidence, integrity, and impact, Nature Through Her Eyes invests in women whose voices have been historically marginalized.
 In doing so, the organization helps shape a more inclusive, effective and globally resonant future for conservation storytelling and nature restoration.

-• As Nepal is grappling with a climate crisis, facing complex disasters beyond our capacity to manage.
+As Nepal is grappling with a climate crisis, facing complex disasters beyond our capacity to manage.
 As global temperatures continue to rise, Nepal’s future becomes increasingly uncertain.
 Similarly, climate-induced impacts are disproportionately felt by marginalized and Indigenous communities directly affecting livelihoods.
-Therefore, building climate resilience has become our urgent need.
-Realizing this, we initiated a holistic approach to empower and uplift vulnerable communities across Nepal and mitigate the risk of landslides, fostering sustainable livelihoods, and contributing to a circular economy model, thus setting a national example for grassroots engagement, environmental conservation, climate action and women empowerment.
-Under this approach, we are raising funds for the Women-centric resource and innovation center project that we have started in Rakshirang rural municipality to establish the first-ever sustainable multipurpose resource center, creating a learning space for indigenous and marginalized communities, especially women present there to learn, share, and grow together.
+Therefore, building climate resilience has become Nepal’s urgent need.
+Realizing this, Bighnaharta Nepal initiated a holistic approach to empower and uplift vulnerable communities across Nepal and mitigate the risk of landslides, fostering sustainable livelihoods, and contributing to a circular economy model, thus setting a national example for grassroots engagement, environmental conservation, climate action and women empowerment.
+Under this approach, Bighnaharta Nepal is raising funds for the Women-centric resource and innovation center project that they have started in Rakshirang rural municipality to establish the first-ever sustainable multipurpose resource center, creating a learning space for indigenous and marginalized communities, especially women to learn, share, and grow together.
 The local community and women will utilize the resource center as a learning platform and conduct trainings, meetings, broom production, and other activities.
-We also aim to create resilienc women-led environmental conservation and livelihood upliftment efforts, fostering coexistence with nature and a thriving ecosystem resilient to climate change.
+Bighnaharta Nepal also aims to create resilient, women-led environmental conservation and livelihood upliftment efforts, fostering coexistence with nature and a thriving ecosystem resilient to climate change.

 Designed as a transformative experience, the Summit opens doors to new opportunities, resources, and mentorship.
 Participants gain critical skills in climate finance, technology, leadership, and advocacy—equipping them to strengthen their initiatives and expand their impact.